NBISweden/workshop-genome_annotation_elixir/labs/maker_evidence.md

 ```
 We have specified a name for the output directory since we will be creating more than one annotation and need to be able to tell them apart.

-This should create a **maker\_evidence** folder containing all computed data including **maker_annotation.gff** which is the maker annotation file and **genome.all.maker.proteins.fasta** which is the protein fasta file of this annotation.
+This should create a **maker\_evidence** folder containing all computed data including **maker_annotation.gff** which is the maker annotation file and **maker_annotation.proteins.fasta** which is the protein fasta file of this annotation.
 Those two files are the most important outputs from this analysis.

-=> You could sym-link the **maker_annotation.gff** and **genome.all.maker.proteins.fasta** files to another folder called e.g. dmel\_results, so everything is in the same place in the end.
+=> You could sym-link the **maker_annotation.gff** and **maker_annotation.proteins.fasta** files to another folder called e.g. dmel\_results, so everything is in the same place in the end.
 Just make sure to call the links with specific names, since any maker output will be called similarly.

 ## Inspect the gene models